openwi-re/editions/004/edition.md

 ### The Ideas

-[What’s Broken—and What’s Still Working—in American Politics](https://www.theatlantic.com/politics/archive/2017/07/checks-balances/533511/) // The current state of politics in the United States is not to be admired.
+[What’s Broken—and What’s Still Working—in American Politics](https://www.theatlantic.com/politics/archive/2017/07/checks-balances/533511/) // The current state of politics in the United States is nothing to be admired.
 The fool in the White House is testing its government's checks and balances.
-And the checks and balances have, for the most part, succeeded.
+But the checks and balances have, for the most part, succeeded.

 [I don’t believe Donald Trump Jr., and neither should you](https://www.vox.com/policy-and-politics/2017/7/14/15971836/dont-believe-trump-jr) // "Credibility is a finite resource, and his is below zero."